embed-rs/embed.rs/embed.rs/content/articles/2016/semi-hosting-rust.md

 $1 = 0x80102e4
 ```

 Checking the disassembly, we know that all the information we need is readily available.
+Note that the Thumb-Instruction set uses 2-byte instructions instead of 4:

 ```
 (gdb) disassemble 0x80102e4,+2